sprnva/docs/app/views/update/v1.x/validation.md

-# # Validations
+# Validations
 ---
 Sprnva has a built in request validator and it's easy to use.

-In order to protect informations to pass through we need to validate the user's request through a validator and extract and sanitized each request to avoid special characters and converts code to htmlentities.
+In order to protect informations to pass through, we need to validate the user's request through a validator and extract and sanitize each request to avoid special characters and converts code to htmlentities.

 ```php
 Request::validate($route, $input_to_validate = []);